 Use of the Scale.
 In unsubdivided property or where a zone boundary divides a lot, the location of such boundary, unless the same is indicated by dimensions, shall be determined by use of the scale appearing on the map.

 Street Vacation.
-Where any street or alley is hereafter officially vacated or abandoned, the regulations applicable to each parcel of abutting property shall apply to that portion of such street or alley abandonment
+Where any street or alley is hereafter officially vacated or abandoned, the regulations applicable to each parcel of abutting property shall apply to that portion of such street or alley abandonment.

 Board of Adjustment.
 In case any further uncertainty exists, the Board of Adjustment shall interpret the intent of the map as to location of such boundaries.